-The computing environment at the AOC has been completely restructured over the last two years.
-The major goal of this restructuring was to allow every user at the AOC to have full use of a workstation during his or her visit.
-These workstations range from Sparc IPX-class workstations to IBM RS/6000-580 workstations (see Figure 4.7 for a summary).
+A primary goal of the computing environment at the AOC is to allow every user to have full use of a workstation during his or her visit.
+There are 15 public workstations available for full-time data reduction by visitors to the AOC.
+These workstations range from Sparc IPX-class workstations to IBM RS/6000-580 workstations.
 The former are targeted to VLA continuum observations and small spectral line projects, while the latter are needed for large spectral line projects as well as VLBA processing.